ttnclimited/ttnc-api-php/README.md

 #TTNC's PHP API Client

-A simply PHP library that handles connection, authentication, requests and parsing of responses to and from TTNC's API.
+A simple PHP library that handles connection, authentication, requests and parsing of responses to and from TTNC's API.
 For more information on TTNC's API visit [TTNC's API Pages](http://www.ttnc.co.uk/myttnc/ttnc-api/) or [TTNC's Developer Centre](http://developer.ttnc.co.uk)

 A list of function requests available via the API can be found [here](http://developer.ttnc.co.uk/functions/)